danielsaidi/MockingKit/Readmes/Example.md

 #  Example

-To create a mock, you just have to implement `Mockable`, which is the main protocol in `Mockery`.
-It lets your class record function calls and return any pre-registered return values.
+To create a mock in MockingKit, you just have to inherit `Mock` and implement any protocol tha you want to mock.

+`Mock` can record function calls, return any pre-registered return values and inspect how it's mocked functions have been called.

-If your mock doesn't have to inherit another class (which is needed when mocking classes, e.g. `UserDefaults`), you can just inherit `Mock`, which implements `Mockable` by using itself as a mock.
+If your mock has to inherit another class (e.g. when mocking `UserDefaults`), you can just implement `Mockable` instead and provide a custom `mock`. `Mock` is basically just a `Mockable` that returns itself as `mock`.

 ## Invoking function calls